DeprecatedCode/ds/README.md

 # undefined
 ```

-##### 3. Any scope pairs applied to each other are automatically isolated from the current scope.
+##### 3. Any logic block pairs applied to each other are automatically isolated from the current scope.
 For example:

 ```bash
 x: {a: 1}  # Read: x is something that sets a to 1 on any scope